DeforaOS/DaPortal/README.md

 Contact
 -------

 DaPortal 2 can be discussed on DeforaOS' development mailing-list: mailto:minimalist@lists.defora.org?subject=subscribe+devel

 Archives for this mailing-list can be found there: http://lists.defora.org/

-Individual authors can also be contacted directly, according to the "AUTHORS" file.
+Individual authors can also be contacted directly, according to the `AUTHORS` file.